brianaung/gun-game/README.md

 throughout the duration of the project.
 By the final submission it should contain a summary of who completed what.
 (You should of course remove and replace this paragraph!)

-Ian: camera view
+Ian: third person camera view
-Ian: player input
+Ian: player input - character movement - jumping/double jump, dashing (mid-air/ground), strafing, wall jump?
 Harry: weapon system
 Harry: particle system
 Brian: enemy system
 Brian: enviroment

 <!-- [[EndTeamworkPlan]] PLEASE LEAVE THIS LINE UNTOUCHED -->